ChaseElander/ENGL460-Project/Scenes.md

 ## activities

 Upon entering the house, you and your plus one see 3 rooms to possibly enter first.
-There is a [[coat room->coat room]] to the right  where many people are going in and out of, there is a [[small office->small office]] where there seems to be a few people talking in hushed tones with each other.
+There is a [[coat room->coat room]] to the right  where many people are going in and out of, there is a [[small office->small office 1]] where there seems to be a few people talking in hushed tones with each other.
 Finally, straight ahead there is the [[main room->main room]] where the majority of people seem to be congregating.
 You really want to shed your coat, but you're also curious about what is in the office.
 Where do you go?